richi-coder/time-coding/README.md

 - This app shows my time coding.
 - It allows you to check your time coding or doing other things.
-- For checking your own time, only enter your starting time and click "Calculate".
-- If you want to check another time click "Reset" and follow the last step again.
 - You can see how many times this page has been visited and the button "Calculate" clicked.

 ___